Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Diversity Lottery

-Each year, up to 50,000 visas are available through this program.
+The Diversity Lottery Program offers individuals from countries with low immigration rates to the United States another path to permanent residency.
+Up to 50,000 visas are available through this program.
 Applicants must meet simple but strict eligibility criteria based chiefly on their country of birth and education/work experience levels.

 This lottery is highly competitive due to its random selection process and limited slots compared to applicants worldwide.